About the Foundation

 110 Livery Companies are classed as Founder Members for the CGLI.
 Many of these guilds date back hundreds of years to the early Middle Ages and the Livery Companies of the City of London were formed as trade guilds to regulate competition and maintain high professional standards, they were able to control prices, control wages, determine who could trade and ensure a high quality of work.

 Today, the Livery Companies still champion their industries and play an integral role in their respective trades or crafts.
 Some still have powers of regulation and inspection, and some are awarding bodies for professional qualifications.
 They support education training and the charitable sector by donating on average £40million annually.
 They also continue to focus strongly on teaching the practice and theory of their crafts and trades.
-City & Guilds and the City & Guilds Foundation continue to have a close relationship with the Livery Companies today.
+The City & Guilds Foundation continues to have a close relationship with the Livery Companies today.